 Effective audits integrate risk assessment throughout the evaluation process:

-Risk Identification: Systematically identify privacy risks associated with different business activities and data processing operations.
+Risk Identification: Systematically identify privacy risks associated with different business activities and data processing operations to identify potential compliance gaps.
+This helps uncover potential compliance gaps where current practices may fall short of GDPR requirements.

 Impact Analysis: Assess potential impacts of identified risks on individuals, business operations, and regulatory compliance.